sebsikora/dnn_superres_upscaling_demo/README.md

 ### Videos

-To demonstrate this, let's start with some gorgeous freely available videos provided by [Ajaya Bist](https://www.pexels.com/video/close-up-view-of-a-parrot-4982608/) and [Erkan Avanoğlu](https://www.pexels.com/video/little-bird-inside-a-house-5761115/) over at [pexels.com](https://www.pexels.com/)
+To demonstrate this, let's start with some gorgeous freely available videos provided by [Ajaya Bist](https://www.pexels.com/video/close-up-view-of-a-parrot-4982608/), [Erkan Avanoğlu](https://www.pexels.com/video/little-bird-inside-a-house-5761115/), [Anna Bondarenko](https://www.pexels.com/video/blue-butterfly-sitting-on-a-hand-5757715/), [Bogdan Krupin](https://www.pexels.com/video/a-trippy-light-show-on-a-brick-wall-with-windows-10469592/) & [Assad Tanoli](https://www.pexels.com/video/pomegranate-stacked-at-fruit-stall-5731603/) over at [pexels.com](https://www.pexels.com/).

 The original video dimensions are 1280x720, so first using ffmpeg we'll downscale both videos to 200x112 as shown at 100% scaling below.
 We will only retain the first ten seconds of the videos for the purpose of this demonstration.